telerik/blazor-docs/components/grid/columns/bound.md

 position: 0
 ---

-# Grid Data Binding Overview
+# Grid Data Bound Columns

 This article explains the basics of showing data in a grid and the features of its bound columns.

+Important related information are the [Grid data binding fundamentals]({%slug grid-data-binding%}).

 @[template](/_contentTemplates/common/general-info.md#valuebind-vs-databind-link)